-Q: What is a Mechanic's and Materialmen's Lien and why is it required?
+Q: What is a Mechanic's and Materialmen's Lien Coverage and why is it required?

-A: This type of lien is a legal right to claim, hold or encumber property to satisfy a debt or obligation.
-This coverage is required to protect LCEF against loss if Mechanic's and Materialmen's Liens are filed and gain priority over LCEF's mortgage lien.
-Title companies' typical requirements include: no construction pre-start; financial statements of both the borrower and the general contractor; indemnity agreements to be executed by both the borrower and the general contractor; and an owner's affidavit to be executed by the borrower.
+A: A Mechanic's and Materialmen's Lien is a legal right to claim, hold or encumber property to satisfy a debt or obligation.
+This coverage is required to protect LCEF against loss if Mechanic's and Materialmen's Liens are filed, and they gain priority over LCEF's mortgage lien.
+Typical title company requirements include: no construction pre-start; financial statements of both the borrower and the general contractor; indemnity agreements to be executed by both the borrower and the general contractor; and an owner's affidavit to be executed by the borrower.